"Then Ya'acov sent

 When it was Ya'acov's turn to ask the ‘mystery man’ for his name, the response came in the form of a question: "Why is it that you ask my name?"
 (32:29).
 When Ma’no'ach (Manoah), Shimshon's (Samson) father, asked the very same question of the messenger ("mal’ach") who came to him, the response was "for it is wonderful" (Judges 13:18).
 Another one who has been conferred the name “wonderful” (counselor) is the “child who was born to us and the son who was given to us” (see Isaiah 9:6).
 In the case before us the reply is followed by, "and he blessed him there".
 What was the blessing?
 Did it simply constitute the name change?
 Additionally, seeing that the story of Yaacov is so replete with “mal’achim” it is quite intriguing that in this particular episode the one, whom we just compared to the person who appeared before Shimshon’s parents, is not called a “mal’a’ch”, but rather “a man” – “ish”!
 But in Yaacov’s eyes, this “man” was Elohim Himself (see 32:31).*

 That “mal’achim” are an inextricable part of Ya’acov’s life experience will become evident even later on, as even close to death and while about to bless Yosef’s sons, when Ya’acov will reflect upon his life he will make reference to the “angel who redeemed me from all evil” and will even invoke him as the one who was to “bless the lads” (Gen. 48:16).
-In Hosea 12:4, the “man” whom Ya’acov struggled with, who as we noted was not defined as a “mal’ach” in the original scene, is recognized as such.
+In Hosea 12:4, the “man” whom Ya’acov struggled with, who as we noted was not defined as a “mal’ach” in the original scene, is recognized here as such.

 After his first heavenly encounter, upon departing from the land, Ya’acov’s experience was marked by the 'Elohim of a place', as he deemed to have been in what he called, "the house of Elohim" (“bet El” - Gen. 28:16,17,19).
 However, now, upon his return, it is the "face of Elohim" that he encounters – “P'ni'el” (ref.
 32:31).
-An echo of his P'ni'el experience may be detected in what he says to his brother Esav in 33:10, "for I see your face (pa’ne'cha) as one sees the face of Elohim ("p'ney Elohim")" (italics added).
+An echo of his P'ni'el experience may be detected in what he says to his brother Esav in their encounter in 33:10, "for I see your face (pa’ne'cha) as one sees the face of Elohim ("p'ney Elohim")" (italics added).
 Ya'acov's perspective certainly seems to have changed.
 Having seen "Elohim face to face", he is now able to view even Esav differently.

 As he re-enters the